bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Questions to reflect:

 - Describe a time when you implemented team-building activities.
 What impact did these activities have on team dynamics and project success?
 - How do you handle conflicts within a project team?
-Provide an example of a conflict and explain your approach to resolving it.

 #### Define leadership and support